-The Scarpa Instinct VS is a real favourite among many climbers and are brilliant bouldering shoes for wide footed climbers due to the elasticated upper their wide toe box.
+The Scarpa Instinct VS is a real favourite among many climbers and are one of the best bouldering shoes for wide feet due to the elasticated upper their wide toe box.

 Walk into the bouldering gym on any given night and you are bound to spot at least a handful of climbers sporting these high-end shoes.
 Specifically designed for hard bouldering, the Scarpa Instinct VS address all the demands of the modern boulderer while offering a snug comfy fit.

 Features include an adjustable Velcro strap for quick on/off action and a generous toe patch.
 The heel of this shoe really shines with its ultra-snug design which.
-A tight band (or rand) runs across the back of the achilleas, comfortably securing your heel and offering unparalleled confidence when cranking hard.
+A tight band (also known as a slingshot rand) runs across the back of the Achilleas, comfortably securing your heel and offering unparalleled confidence when cranking hard.

 The last of the Instinct VS is moderately-downturned and asymmetrical, boosting it’s performance on steep overhang.
-The climber’s weight is focused on the big toe providing great accuracy.
+This design, like many performance shoe, puts the climber’s weight is focused on the big toe providing great accuracy.
 On vertical to slabby terrain however, the stiff sole lacks the sensitivity needed to feel out tiny numbs and edges.

-As mentioned, Scarpa as a brand can be great for wide fitting shoes, especially those looking for climbing shoes with a wide toe box and narrow heel.
-In general, their models tend to be modelled from a wide last.
+As mentioned earlier, Scarpa as a brand can be great for wide climbing shoes, especially those looking for climbing shoes with a wide toe box and narrow heel.
+In general, their models tend to be made on a wide last.
 If they fit your foot correctly, they’ll slip on like a glove and should feel like a second skin.

 BEST BUDGET SHOE

-The Butora Acro is without a doubt a top pick as a budget wide fit climbing shoe.
-Its edging prowess, sensitivity and performance on a variety of terrian makes this shoe a real contender on the competitive market of high-end bouldering/sport climbing shoes.
+The Butora Acro is without a doubt a top pick as a budget, wide climbing shoe.
+Its edging prowess, sensitivity, and solid all-round performance on a variety of terrain make this shoe a real contender for one of the best bouldering shoes currently available.

 The Butora Acro might not be as well recognized as other shoes on this list just yet, they’ve started to pick up popularity in the last couple of years, and with good reason.

-The Acro is a slipper style shoe designed with a single strap.
+The Acro is a slipper-style shoe designed with a single velco strap for added support.
 It’s has a medium-stiff sole and features the ultra-sticky Neo Fuse rubber.
-The shoe should be sized tightly in order to deliver it’s glove like fit.
+The shoe should be sized tightly to get glove-like fit and make the most of the shoes performance capabilities.
 Throw in a high tensioned rand, downturned profile and a huge toe patch, and you’ve got the making of a thoughtfully designed aggressive climbing shoe.